 These convenient, self-paced distance learning courses focus on entry-level business and workplace concepts, providing practical skills for immediate use.
-NIB, in partnership with The Hadley School for the Blind, delivers courses useful to everyone seeking greater understanding of business fundamentals as well as skills that enhance employee effectiveness.
+NIB, in partnership with The Hadley Institute for the Blind and Visually Impaired, delivers courses useful to everyone seeking greater understanding of business fundamentals as well as skills that enhance employee effectiveness.
 They are free and open to anyone who is visually impaired and meets Hadley’s eligibility requirements.
 Also, you will earn certificates of completion.

 Fellowship for Leadership Development

 This dynamic program combines business-focused, on-the-job experience with professional development activities.
 Legally blind individuals are selected based on experience, competence, academic achievement, motivation, references and interviews.

 Successful fellows have landed professional and upwardly mobile professional managerial positions in the broader business community and the NIB network of associated nonprofit agencies.

 The Fellowship 2018 cohort started their program October 2016.
 The next application period is slated for late 2018.